codustry/ceps/cep-16 The Zen of Codustry.md

 Public contribute is better than private contribute.

-Engineer is better than MBA.
+Transparent is better than privacy.

 Systematic solution is better than linear solution.